-The Tirabuzón Formation consists of unconsolidated fossiliferous sandstone exposures in the vicinity of Santa Rosalia along the eastern side of the northern Baja California Peninsula (Applegate, 1978; Applegate and Espinosa-Arrubarrena, 1981; Wilson, 1985).
-Formerly mapped as the Gloria Formation, it was renamed the Tirabuzón Formation by Carreno (1982) after abundant spiral burrows of the ichnogenus Gyrolithes which leant the locality the name "Corkscrew Hill".
-Paleodepth estimates for this unit range from 200-500 m (outer shelf to slope) based on foraminifera (Carreno, 1982) to 55-90 m (middle shelf) based on ichnology (Wilson, 1985).
-The Tirabuzón Formation unconformably overlies the upper Miocene Boleo Formation, and is in turn unconformably overlain by the upper Pliocene Infierno Formation (Holt et al., 2000).
-Holt et al. (2000) reported an $^{40}$ Ar/ $^{39}$ Ar date of 6.76 $\pm$ 0.9 Ma from an andesitic interbed within the Boleo Formation, constraining a lower limit for the age of the Tirabuzón Formation.
-The age of the Tirabuzón Formation was considered Pliocene by Applegate (1978) and Applegate and Espinosa-Arrubarrena (Applegate and Espinosa-Arrubarrena, 1981), and approximately 4-3 Ma (Zanclean equivalent) by Barnes (1998).
-Shark and marine mammal fossils have previously been reported from the Tirabuzón Formation near Santa Rosalia, including 34 shark taxa (including Otodus megalodon), an indeterminate otariid, two balaenopterid mysticetes, a small Fransicana-like dolphin (aff.
-Pontoporia), an indeterminate phocoenid, two delphinids (Delphinus or Stenella sp., aff.
+The Tirabuzón Formation consists of unconsolidated fossiliferous sandstone exposures in the vicinity of Santa Rosalia along the eastern side of the northern Baja California Peninsula

+527 (Applegate, 1978; Applegate and Espinosa-Arrubarrena, 1981; Wilson, 1985).
+Formerly mapped 528 as the Gloria Formation, it was renamed the Tirabuzón Formation by Carreno (1982) after 529 abundant spiral burrows of the ichnogenus Gyrolithes which leant the locality the name 530 "Corkscrew Hill."
+Paleodepth estimates for this unit range from 200-500 m (outer shelf to slope) 531 based on foraminifera (Carreno, 1982) to 55-90 m (middle shelf) based on ichnology (Wilson, 532 1985).
+The Tirabuzón Formation unconformably overlies the upper Miocene Boleo Formation, 533 and is in turn unconformably overlain by the lower to upper Pliocene Infierno Formation (Holt et 534 al., 2000).
+Holt et al. (2000) reported an $^{40}$ Ar/ $^{39}$ Ar date of 6.76 $\pm$ 0.9 Ma from an andesitic 535 interbed within the Boleo Formation, constraining a lower limit for the age of the Tirabuzón 536 Formation.
+The age of the Tirabuzón Formation was considered Pliocene by Applegate (1978) 537 and Applegate and Espinosa-Arrubarrena (1981), and approximately 4-3 Ma (Zanclean 538 equivalent) by Barnes (1998).
+Mollusks reported from the overlying Infierno Formation indicate 539 a maximum age of early Pliocene (Johnson and Ledesma-Vasquez, 2001), therefore indicating a 540 minimum age of early Pliocene for the Tirabuzón Formation.
+Shark and marine mammal fossils 541 have previously been reported from the Tirabuzón Formation near Santa Rosalia, including 34 542 shark taxa (including Otodus megalodon), an indeterminate otariid, two balaenopterid 543 mysticetes, a small pontoporiid dolphin (aff.
+Pontoporia), an indeterminate phocoenid, two 544 delphinids (Delphinus or Stenella sp., and aff.
 Lagenorhynchus sp.), two kogiids (aff.

-482 Kogia sp. and cf. Scaphokogia sp.), and an indeterminate physeterid (Applegate, 1978; 183 Applegate and Espinosa-Arrubarrena, 1981; Barnes, 1998).
-This occurrence of O. megalodon is 184 estimated to be early Pliocene (Zanclean equivalent; 5.33-3.6 Ma).
-185 Small Otodus megalodon teeth are fairly abundant in the Tirabuzón Formation (Fig. 8), 486 and include 14 partial teeth: LACM 29064-29065, 29067, 29069-29070, and 29072-29077.
-Most 487 of these teeth, except for smaller fragments, exhibit the characteristic v-shaped chevron and most 488 still retain their fine serrations.
-The most complete specimens are two left posterolateral upper 189 teeth, LACM 29065 (Fig. 8I-J), missing portions of the root lobes, and LACM 29076 (Fig. 8G- 190 H), missing the apex of the crown and parts of the root lobes.
-491 192 Discussion 193 194 Purported Pleistocene and Holocene records of Otodus megalodon 195 The record of Otodus megalodon from the Lomita Marl (Jordan, 1922) is substantially younger 496 than many other records from California.
-However, as noted by Mount (1974), numerous sharks 197 and marine vertebrates from the Lomita Quarry locality are only found elsewhere in middle and 498 late Miocene localities, such as Allodesmus (Jordan and Hannibal, 1923: plate 9J) and 199 Carcharodon hastalis (Jordan and Hannibal, 1923: plate 9E-F).
-Furthermore, shark teeth including O. megalodon teeth were collected by quarry manager H. M. Purple (Anonymous, that the base of the Lomita Marl within the Lomita Quarry was a glauconitic sandstone with abundant abraded whale bones, and that in addition to Miocene marine mammals and sharks,
+Kogia sp.
+545 and cf. Scaphokogia sp.), and an indeterminate physeterid (Applegate, 1978; Applegate and 546 Espinosa-Arrubarrena, 1981; Barnes, 1998).
+This occurrence of O. megalodon is estimated to be 547 late Miocene to early Pliocene (Messinian-Zanclean equivalent; 6.76-3.6 Ma).
+548 Small teeth of Otodus megalodon are relatively abundant in the Tirabuzón Formation 549 (Fig. 8), and include 14 partial teeth: LACM 29064-29067, and 29069-29078.
+Most of these teeth, except for smaller fragments, exhibit the characteristic V-shaped chevron and most still retain their fine serrations.
+The most complete specimens are two left posterolateral upper teeth, LACM 29065 (Fig. 8I-J), missing portions of the root lobes, and LACM 29076 (Fig. 8G-H), missing the apex of the crown and parts of the root lobes.